VA Home Loan Frequently Asked Questions

 Your entitlement does not expire.
 If you’re an active duty service member, your entitlement is good to use immediately if you’ve met minimum service time requirements.
 If you’re discharged or released from active duty, a new determination of eligibility must be made based on the length of your service and type of discharge.

 Can I use my VA loan for a second home?

 Yes, you can use your VA loan benefits to buy a second home.
 However, the second property must be considered your primary residence in order to qualify for a VA loan.
-It Ultimately, if you are living in your second home or vacation house for more than six months of the year, you’re in the clear.
+Ultimately, if you are living in your second home or vacation house for more than six months of the year, you’re in the clear.